 Express VPN Review

-It utilizes industry leading 256 bit encryption with the OpenVPN standard to secure your data streams against eavesdroppers.
+It utilises industry leading 256-bit encryption with the OpenVPN standard to secure your data streams against eavesdroppers.
 Express VPN torrent users will be pleased to know that the service does not restrict your download speeds over the P2P protocol at all.
-Thanks to the dedicated support pages, setting it up and using it on your internet enabled device is no issue at all.
+Thanks to the dedicated support pages, setting it up and using it on your internet-enabled device is no issue at all.
 Platform-specific, intuitive apps are available for desktop and mobile platforms.

-NordVPN is a very complete and reasonably priced VPN service, utilizing the strongest 2048-bit SSL encrypted OpenVPN protocol for its client software, as well as the equally dependable L2TP/IPSec for certain platforms.
+NordVPN is a very complete and reasonably priced VPN service, utilising the strongest 2048-bit SSL encrypted OpenVPN protocol for its client software, as well as the equally dependable L2TP/IPSec for specific platforms.

 It offers static IPs (even DDoS resistant ones for its clients) so that their address doesn’t change every time a NordVPN login is made from their device.
 The service allows you to make up to six simultaneous connections (i.e. use six independent devices over a single VPN subscription) which is great for users who want to remain always online.

-Torrents are fully supported by this software, and although benchmarks indicate a drop in connection speed / latency when NordVPN is running, the impact is barely noticeable when it comes to actual use e.g. heavy streaming.
+This software fully supports torrents, and although benchmarks indicate a drop in connection speed/latency when NordVPN is running, the impact is barely noticeable when it comes to actual use, e.g. heavy streaming.

 IPVanish VPN review

-Utilizing both L2TP/IPSec and OpenVPN protocols for its clients on various platforms, IPVanish has a whopping 500 server count in over 60 countries, which means you can access any restricted service / app from anywhere in the world.
+Utilising both L2TP/IPSec and OpenVPN protocols for its clients on various platforms, IPVanish has a whopping 500 server count in over 60 countries, which means you can access any restricted service/app from anywhere in the world.
 You can use your IPVanish account for connecting two devices simultaneously as well.